South Gloucestershire and Stroud College: Courses

-Campuses
+Campuses & Study Centres

-South Gloucestershire and Stroud College (SGS) has seven campuses, Filton, WISE, Queens Road, Clifton, Stroud, Berkeley Green and Horizon.
+South Gloucestershire and Stroud College (SGS) operates three core campuses and three smaller study centres.

-SGS Filton
+SGS Filton Campus

 The Filton campus of the college is located in Filton Avenue, Filton, Bristol.

 A-level students attend classes at the main A-level Block (A-Block), adjacent to the main campus or in classrooms within the main site.
 At the A-level Block there is a small cafe selling hot drinks and a few hot meals.

 BTEC/National Diploma students attend classes in the main block or in the Arts block (F-Block).
 Media/Photography Students attend classes in F-Block, which is across the car park from the main site or at WISE.

 The campus has a refectory where hot food is served, a small sweet shop, and a Student Centre.
 CIC painted a mural in the canteen of the Filton campus, where Inkie and Felix Braun were students.

 It has a workshop area known as Bristol Construction Academy which takes place in "R-Block".
 The college teaches a variety of trades, including plumbing, brick laying, gas and engineering.

-SGS WISE
+SGS WISE Campus

 The WISE (West of England Institute of Specialist Education) campus is located in New Road, Stoke Gifford adjacent to Abbeywood Community School opened in 2005 at a cost of £17.5 million.
 It is the main site for sports, performing and visual arts courses at the college.
 WISE is home to the Bristol Institute of Performing Arts (BIPA), Bristol School of Art, SGS Sport and since 2021 University Centre WISE.

 SGS Sport has partnerships with Bristol Flyers basketball team, Bristol Rovers, Bristol Rugby and Gloucestershire County Cricket Club, and the women's football team, Bristol Academy W.F.C., plays at the highest level in England, the FA WSL.
 Stoke Gifford Stadium is the arena that hosts the association football, american football and athletics which was opened in 2011.

 The Bristol Institute of Performing Arts (BIPA) is based in the first wing of the WISE campus and offers a range of further and higher education degree courses.